-Named options play an increasingly prominent role in the program array.
-They offer a kind of flexibility and nimbleness not as readily achieved with full degree/major programs.
-As described below, options are used in systematic ways that advance a number of the university’s goals in relation to academic program delivery.
-As such, this document describes policy for the planning, approval and delivery of named options.
+As described below, named options are used in systematic ways that advance a number of the university’s goals in relation to academic program delivery.
+This policy describes the planning, approval, and delivery of named options.

 What prints on the transcript: Master of Science-Cartography and Geographic Information Systems, Major: Cartography and Geographic Information Systems, Option: GIS Development

 A note concerning tracks: A consequence of this policy is that another type of subplan, tracks (subplan type TRK), will be phased out.
 In technical terms, tracks are coded as a type of subplan (TRK) associated with plan type of major (MAJ) in the student information system.
 Historically, tracks have been available as an informal tracking mechanism of students within a major.
 They were originally intended for local, within-program use to communicate to students about strands of emphasis within a curriculum or major.
 Over time, the distinction between tracks and named options has become less apparent.
 Currently, tracks serve many of the purposes listed above with the exception that they are not listed on the transcript.
 In addition, they have not been subject to governance oversight, ongoing review, and the monitoring attention given to formal academic programs.
 As of Fall 2015, there are more than 150 active tracks; approximately 50 of them have enrolled students.
 Because of the blurring of the distinction between options and tracks and the increasing value in documenting academic programs of study, over time, the use of tracks as a subplan type in the student information system will be phased out.
 No new tracks will be created and implementation of the policy on named options will include an effort to phase out and inactivate the existing tracks in SIS.